 A press release from Symphony Tacoma.

-Season tickets are on sale through the Symphony Tacoma Box Office.
-Packages range from three to eight concerts at up to 25% off single ticket prices.
-Single concert tickets will go on sale on September 1, 2021.
+Tickets for this concert are on sale now through the Symphony Tacoma Box Office.
 Prices range from $24 to $85.
-To subscribe, call 253-272-7264 or visit symphonytacoma.org.
+To purchase tickets or season subscriptions, call 253-272-7264 or visit symphonytacoma.org.

 Symphony Tacoma’s 2021-2022 season is generously sponsored by MultiCare and Tacoma Creates.
 The opening night concert is sponsored by Gordon Thomas Honeywell, University of Puget Sound, Eliseo, Marlene’s Market & Deli and Tacoma Arts Month.